 What is Legal Deposit?

-The National Library of New Zealand is required to collect, preserve, and make available the documentary heritage of New Zealand.
+Under legislation, all publishers in New Zealand must deposit their publications with the National Librarian.
+This enables the National Library of New Zealand to collect, preserve, and make available the documentary heritage of New Zealand.

 The National Library has been entrusted by government to carry out the functions involved in the Legal Deposit process.
 The legislation supporting these functions is in Part 4 of the National Library of New Zealand (Te Puna Mātauranga o Aotearoa) Act 2003.
 The Act is supported by two Requirement Notices.